 Payment in full for all guided and self-guided visits is requested on the day of your visit and may be made by check, credit card, or cash upon check-in.
 Please give the cashier an exact count of all children and adults in your group no later than one week before your visit.
 See cancellation policy under “group tours” page.
 Payment includes admission to the Museum for the rest of the day.

 Teachers interested in taking their classes on individual self-guided tours of the Everhart Museum may do so during regular public hours (M, Th, Fri, 12:00 to 4:00 pm) and for regular admission ($3/student, $7/adult).
 Due to possible conflicts of time and space, self-guided tours are asked to follow the same reservation procedure as scheduling any other group visit.
 We also ask that there be at least one adult chaperon for every ten students.

 Buses can drop off school groups at the parking lot to the right of the Museum, and may remain there (space permitting) for the duration of the tour.
 Groups are asked to come to the front steps of the Museum and wait outside the doors where their tour leaders will meet them.
-Access for disabled people is available at the rear of the Museum.
+An accessible entrance is available at the rear of the Museum.